robobenklein/robobenklein.github.io/_posts/2021-03-04-neo4j-performance-adventures-for-petabyte-scale-datasets.md

 Originally I started the project using MongoDB and storing references between nodes as `ObjectID`s, but I quickly realized that a tabular format was not performant enough to be able to effectively represent a true tree.

-So instead I switch over the whole project to the first and foremost graph database I came across: Neo4j.
+So instead I switched over the whole project to the first and foremost graph database I came across: Neo4j.

 As I quickly learned the new database paradigm I also quickly learned that there are a lot of problems between me and inserting literally hundreds of terabytes of data into a single graph...